 RES 100 Fundamentals of Respiratory Care (3) (3, 0) Introduction to respiratory care with theoretical emphasis in principles of infection control, oxygen administration, aerosol and humidity therapy, chest physical therapy, analysis and monitoring of gas exchange and incentive spirometry devices.
 Prerequisite: Cum.
-GPA of 2.80 in Prerequisite Courses (see pages 14, 64); Co-requisite: RES 120
+GPA of 2.80 in Prerequisite Courses; Co-requisite: RES 120.
+Class is Face to Face mode

 RES 120 Respiratory Care Procedures I (1) (0, 3) Laboratory experience in selecting, assembling, using and troubleshooting basic respiratory care equipment including: oxygen administration devices, humidifiers, inhalers, gas cylinders, regulators, reducing valves, flow meters, air oxygen blenders, mucous clearance devices, oximetry monitoring devices, incentive spirometry devices, among others.
 Prerequisite: Cum.
-GPA of 2.80 in Pre-Respiratory Courses; Co-requisite: RES 100
+GPA of 2.80 in Pre-Respiratory Courses; Co-requisite: RES 100.
+Class is Face to Face mode

 RES 129 Respiratory Special Procedures (2) (0, 8) The purpose of the course is to prepare the student with special procedure skills to be competent in assisting physicians to perform these procedures.
 The student will be required to satisfactorily perform skill evaluations and troubleshooting in a laboratory setting.
 The skills and theory covered include management of difficult airway, Bronchoscopy/ Mini Bronchoalveolar Lavage, Thoracentesis/Chest tube insertion, arterial line insertion and monitoring, rescue procedures, special administered gases, cardiopulmonary special tests, chest imaging and end of life management.
 Prerequisite: Cum.
-GPA of 2.80 in Pre-Respiratory courses.
+GPA of 2.80 in Pre-Respiratory courses.; Co-Requisite: RES 120, RES 210, RES 220, RES 201.
+Class is Face to Face mode

 RES 199 Topics in Respiratory Care (1) This course will review the more important principles, concepts and topics studied in Cardio-Pulmonary Anatomy and Physiology (BIO 208), Applied Physics (AHP 110) and Respiratory Care Pharmacology (AHP 113).
-The course will help to improve the knowledge skills of students who are in process of getting admitted into the Respiratory Therapy program.
-Prerequisite: Department consent
+The course is also designed to improve cognitive knowledge and psychomotor skills of the student who experiences academic difficulties, has been admitted to the program as a part-time student, and/or has been placed on Academic Probation (see Respiratory learning facilitator for more details).
+Class is a hybrid mode

 RES 201 Respiratory Care Pathology (3) (3, 0) The acute and chronic cardio-respiratory pathological processes will be covered to include pathophysiology, patient assessment, diagnosis, treatment and prevention.
 Pulmonary function interpretation will be discussed.
 Prerequisite: Cum.
-GPA of 2.80 in Pre-Respiratory Courses
+GPA of 2.80 in Pre-Respiratory Courses.
+Class is a hybrid mode.

 RES 205 N.B.R.C.
 Seminar (2) (3, 0) This course is intended to discuss, review, recall and analyze information regarding the didactic, laboratory and clinical areas of the Certified Respiratory Therapist (C.R.T) and Registered Respiratory Therapist (R.R.T) exams.
 Prerequisites: RES 211, RES 230, RES 240, RES 250, and RES 249 or department consent.
+Class is Face to Face mode

 RES 210 Mechanical Ventilation I (3) (3, 0) Principles of mechanical ventilation including Physiology of ventilatory support, indications, contraindications, complications and physiological effects of mechanical ventilation.
 Also included are the analysis of arterial blood gases, hemodynamic monitoring and assessment of patients on ventilators.
 Prerequisite: Cum.
-GPA of 2.80 in Pre-Respiratory Courses; Co-requisite: RES 220
+GPA of 2.80 in Pre-Respiratory Courses; Co-requisite: RES 220.
+Class is Face to Face mode

 RES 211 Mechanical Ventilation II (3) (3, 0) This course provides students for an opportunity to integrate and develop the theoretical knowledge and skills necessary for the initiation, management, and weaning of mechanical ventilation.
 In addition, lecture topics include, different operating modes of mechanical ventilation, monitoring parameters and neonatal mechanical ventilation.
-Prerequisite: RES 210 systems, PEP devices, artificial airways, and patients breathing circuits.
-Prerequisite: Cum.
-GPA of 2.80 in Pre-Respiratory Courses.
-Co-requisite: RES 210
+Prerequisite: RES 210, RES 220.
+Class is Face to Face mode.